-Tariffs for pre-paid meters shall be determined in such a way that the variable consumption tariffs are cost reflective to ensure that the recovery of fixed cost is embodied by the tariffs as no availability charge shall be levied on properties where pre-paid meters have been installed.
+Tariffs for pre-paid meters shall be determined in such a way that the variable and fixed consumption tariffs are cost reflective to ensure that there is recovery.
+A fixed charge lesser than the post-payment meter will be levied on properties where pre-paid meters have been installed.
 This distinction is made in recognition of the financial advantages which pre-paid metering entails for the services in question.